 The Operator quickly identified credentials for the company’s Amazon Cloud account and confirmed that authentication could be achieved with root or administrator-level permissions.
 This allowed access to create, delete, and modify all resources within the environment.
 While most of the resources were used for development, the Operator identified a storage bucket containing a production database for the company’s main website, which contained PII and plaintext passwords for thousands of the company’s customers.
 Within the same storage bucket, the Operator identified configuration files which contained various keys, secrets, and credentials.
 Having sufficiently demonstrated the impact of the credential reuse, the Operator concluded the investigation and reported all findings to the client.

 ALL THE TOOLS IN THE WORLD CANNOT REPLACE HUMAN INVESTIGATION

 The access acquired and the critical findings reported in this article would likely have flown entirely under the radar if the client was relying on most automated attack surface management solutions.
 While automation is definitely required these days to keep up with modern attack surfaces, you can’t rely only on those findings alone to protect your perimeter.
 But your internal team is often time-restrained and usually overburdened, so taking on the role of blue team on top of everything else is usually not ideal.

-Fortunately, our CAST team acts as an extension of your security team and working together, we can identify emerging threats that affect your perimeter, while also finding the issues that may not be in the news cycle, to protect everything that drives your business forward.
+Fortunately, our Cosmos team acts as an extension of your security team and working together, we can identify emerging threats that affect your perimeter, while also finding the issues that may not be in the news cycle, to protect everything that drives your business forward.